Welcome to a new adventure in Holistic Health!

 4) Sexual Therapies are illegal in Guatemala.
 If you choose to offer these services, or are being offered these services, be aware that there is a fine line between therapy and abuse.
 No means NO in both English and Spanish.
 Abusers will be held accountable for their actions.

-6) There are generally three price tears in these parts, tourists, residents, and locals.
+6) There are generally three price tiers in these parts, tourists, residents, and locals.
 Tuk Tuks and boat prices are regulated and posted at some of the docks.
 If you can’t afford the extra Q5 to get to San Pedro, DON’T GO.
 Just because you have been here before or for a week does not make you a resident.
 If you can get away with paying less, fabulous, be grateful, but quite frankly it is embarrassing to hear and see people arguing over 80 cents.
 Some places, like Pana, treat everyone much more equally when it comes to pricing.
 Here, it is not always the case.
 Try to get informed of how much tuk tuks and transport costs are so at least you can find another driver if someone is totally trying to rip you off.

 7) Same goes for produce, if you are being charged unfairly, don’t buy with those vendors.
 They must make trips to surrounding markets themselves to bring goods here.
 The extra few q that you may save will be spent on your transportation costs.
 Again, you have free will, so feel free to use it.